voyager-minds/documents/requirement-document.md

 ![Gantt_chart.png](images/Gantt_chart.png)

-_The project begins on 24th August 2025 and runs in parallel across three team members.
-Tasks such as Requirement Specification, Design, Development, Testing, and Documentation are distributed equally.
-Each sprint lasts 2 weeks with milestones aligned to ClickUp dashboards._

 ---

 ## 3. Role & Work Allocations per Person

-Each team member is equally responsible (33%) across all tasks, with actual contribution to be tracked during project execution.

 | Tasks                            | CB017593 | CB017594 | CB017595 |
 | -------------------------------- | -------- | -------- | -------- |